comp129/comp55/docs/labs/15-Figma.md

 Upon completing this lab you will know how to:

-- Create a figma project
+- Create a Figma project
-- Add objects onto your figma project
+- Add objects onto your Figma project
 - Edit object's properties
 - Be able to port the design into a java project

 Submission for this lab will be:

-// TODO am I even allowed to add submissions in the first place?
+Will be a Figma page that is ready to be ported to a Java Program.

 ## Creating Your Figma Account

-To Get Started with this lab, we will assume you've never touched figma before and need to start from the first opening of the website.
+To Get Started with this lab, we will assume you've never touched Figma before and need to start from the first opening of the website.

 Navigate to [Figma](https://www.figma.com/) and then continue.